 Mechanism-specific rehabilitation management of complex regional pain syndrome: Proposed recommendations from evidence synthesis.

-I recently reached out to Janet to ask her for her experiences of working with people living with CRPS and to write a short summary of her paper she co-authored with Tara.
-So without further ado I will hand you over to Janet!
+I recently reached out to Janet to ask her about her experiences of working with people living with CRPS and to write a short summary of the paper she co-authored with Tara.
+So without further ado, I will hand you over to Janet!

 As a new grad many moons ago, there were a few diagnoses that could inspire internal terror in this newly minted clinician.
 CRPS or Reflex Sympathetic Dystrophy as it was known then, was one of them.
 In the early days of my career, treatment of CRPS seemed akin to torturing your patient.
-Yes, we did it in the best interest of our patient, but I always felt that the prescribed treatments did not address the human being who had CRPS.
-The treatments were targeting the traditional physiotherapy impairments of range of motion strength, gait, weightbearing etcetera and appeared to create intense suffering in some patients.
-If patient drop out rate was an indicator – it did.
+Yes, we did it in the best interest of our patients, but I always felt that the prescribed treatments did not address the human being who had CRPS.
+The treatments targeted the traditional physiotherapy impairments of range of motion strength, gait, weight-bearing etc, and appeared to create intense suffering in some patients.
+If patient dropout rate was an indicator – it did.
 This was not what I signed up for in becoming a physiotherapist.

-Nowadays, my practice involves a high percentage of CRPS patients and rather then wanting to run, I find the condition one that excites the critical thinking areas of my brain.
-Although much has been researched both on the neurophysiology, immunology and possible treatments of CRPS, there is much to learn yet.
-As it is a condition with a low prevalence rate it is difficult to conduct high powered studies to inform our practice (deMos et al., 2007).
+Nowadays, my practice involves a high percentage of CRPS patients and rather than wanting to run, I find the condition one that excites the critical thinking areas of my brain.
+Although much has been researched both on the neurophysiology, immunology, and possible treatments of CRPS, there is much to learn yet.
+As it is a condition with a low prevalence rate it is difficult to conduct high-powered studies to inform our practice (deMos et al., 2007).

 In a discussion with Tara Packham, OT, in the fall of 2017, we determined that although the scientific literature had tailored pharmacological treatments based on the presenting mechanistic neurophysiology and immunology of the patient conservative treatments had yet to be truly structured around mechanism.
 The prevailing evidence-based rehabilitation treatment regimes were like throwing spaghetti at a wall to see what stuck.

 Interventions such as splints or modified activities can be seen by some clinicians as enabling disability; however, clinicians should critically reflect on each individual case.
-The splint or modified activity may be allowing for greater participation in other life activities by avoiding a “flare” which last longer then an hour.
-In this case the splint could be allowing the continuation of important life roles such as engaging in a recreational activity with their children after school.
+The splint or modified activity may be allowing for greater participation in other life activities by avoiding a “flare” that lasts longer than an hour.
+In this case, the splint could be allowing the continuation of important life roles such as engaging in recreational activity with their children after school.